 Nothing really needs to be placed in the footer apart from some mandatory links to privacy pages and what not.

-You don’t need to have too much other clutter in the footer area, just something that might benefit your audience.
+Other than that, you don’t need to have too much other clutter in the footer area, just something that might benefit your audience.

 7. Improve the search feature

-This lightweight plugin is amazing.
+This lightweight plugin is simply amazing.
 You can use it to exclude any post or page from your WordPress search results.

 Why would you want to do this? you might ask.

-8. Improve blog performance
+8. Improve blog security and performance

 Probably the best way to make your blog more user-friendly is by improving its performance on the web.